Vav. — v.41-48.

 But some days we are hit with hurricane force: loss, soul-killing memories, buried but penetrating shame, impending or recent death, betrayal, our own sin come to fruit, bitterness, sudden and life-changing disability, crushing hatred that burns inside like an acid, paralyzing fear of the unknown as well as the known.

-Each time I read Vav, I get a new sense of who this writer was, and what he must have been going through.
-Like rays of sunlight piercing the gloom, the psalm picks up reflections from our own hearts and experience.
+Each time I read Vav, I receive fresh hope.
+Like rays of sunlight piercing the gloom, the psalm picks up reflections from my own heart and experience with fresh relevance.

 God’s Design and My Sin